Plavala/CB-Project1-Find-My-Crypto/README.md

 ## Learning Objectives

-WE will be employer-ready if you are able to:
+We will be employer-ready if you are able to:

 * Speak technically about a feature we implemented in your project